wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 ## How to use

 The most important command to know is `option + escape` which is the entry into vim mode from any application.
+Once in vim mode, a notification will display in the center of the screen.
 Basic navigation commands work, like: `j`, `k`, `l`, and `h` which code for: :arrow_down:, :arrow_up:, :arrow_right:, :arrow_left:, respectively.
 Below are a list of commands that you should know for application control:
 - `i`: exit 'normal' mode into regular computer mode